-- LMCs become functional that created social inter-actions among different ethnic groups (eg. Miyo LMC in Oromia region), which in turn attributed to reduction of conflict incidences. - It created job opportunities for service providers in particular for women and youth groups (petty trade, transportation service using motorbikes. - It has created unusual revenue generating for the town municipalities. - It also created an opportunity for improvement of formal cross border trade that can be served as an entry point for any development interventions.
+- 1. Fattening and marketing through market linkages of CIGs and CBBPs, small ruminants (Shoats) helped as diversified income source for pastoralists, in particular for women in Project targeted regions. - 2.
+Establishment of Common Interest Groups (CIGs ) cooperatives (RuSACCOs) and CAHWs helped the introduction of technologies/inputs and service delivery (animal health/vaccination), that brought additional income source and job opportunities to pastoral areas - 1.
+LMCs become functional that created social inter-actions among different ethnic groups (eg. Miyo LMC in Oromia region), which in turn attributed to reduction of conflict incidences. - 1.
+It created job opportunities for service providers in particular for women and youth groups (petty trade, transportation service using motorbikes. - 1.
+It has created unusual revenue generating for the town municipalities. - 2.
+It also created an opportunity for improvement of formal cross border trade that can be served as an entry point for any development interventions.